 Four key elements must interact with and inform one another, leading to a smooth transformation process and repeatable capabilities.

 Accomplishing this requires several foundational steps: • Focus on the prize.
 IT must focus on the essential capabilities that enable the company’s way to play in the market, and make sure the business and enterprise architecture is tightly linked to those capabilities.
 Building business cases supporting why and how IT will strengthen those capabilities will establish the credibility needed to proceed. • Establish stakeholder buy-in during the planning stage.
 A clearly defined end-state vision encourages top management and key stakeholders to support the transformation and its goals.
 Showcasing tangible improvements in business processes and customer experience early on builds internal support.
 Identifying influential “enthusiasts” to support the

 IT must understand the company’s strategic vision, and then develop a clear proposition and road map for achieving it.

-Exhibit 2 Alignment of bank’s strategic intent and program outcomes
+Exhibit 2 Alignment of Bank’s Strategic Intent and Program Outcomes

-Strategic intents Strategic imperatives Capabilities
+Financial-services strategic considerations Strategic intents Strategic imperatives Capabilities

-Strategic intents Strategic imperatives Capabilities
+Wholesale banking strategic considerations Strategic intents Strategic imperatives Capabilities

-Strategic intents Strategic imperatives Capabilities
+Insurance strategic considerations Strategic intents Strategic imperatives Capabilities